‘Love & Hip Hop’ Stars Fake Pregnancies And Miscarriages For Storylines? Masika Kalysha Speaks Out

 Masika’s Paternity Drama With Fetty Wap

 Masika had major drama with rapper, Fetty Wap, regarding the paternity of her daughter, Khari Barbie Maxwell.
-In 2016, the “Again” rapper, infamously blasted the Love & Hip Hop star on Twitter after she announced that she was pregnant with his baby.
+In 2016, the “Again” rapper infamously blasted the Love & Hip Hop star on Twitter after she announced that she was pregnant with his baby.
 Fetty sat down with The Shade Room to discuss Kalysha’s pregnancy and paternity.
 Fetty Wap revealed the model got pregnant by him on purpose, according to Vibe magazine.

 A photo posted by Masika Kalysha (@masikakalysha) on